 The course being offered is an

-the completion of 40 hours of satisfactory, documented filial play coaching practice, the PTI/PTUK Post Qualifying Certificate in
+the completion of 40 hours of satisfactory, documented filial play coaching practice the PTI/PTUK Post Qualifying Certificate in

 Facilitated by Karen O’Neill, Senior APAC Course Director, Accredited Play Therapist and Clinical Supervisor

-4 days 15th to 18th June 2014
+4 days 19th to 22nd June 2016

 Post Qualifying Certificate in Sandplay Skills Programme Part 2 -

 (Please note Parts 1 and 2 cannot be taken together)

 If you are a play therapy practitioner, counsellor, psychotherapist or other mental health practitioner who wishes to extend your skills in the therapeutic medium most frequently chosen by children, and also to use sandplay therapy with adolescents and adults, choose this programme.